sl1pm4t/linux-rootfs-resize/README.md

 CentOS 6, CentOS 7, Debian 6, Debian 7, Debian 8.

 This tool creates new initrd (initramfs) image with ability to resize root filesystem over available space.
-Tipically you need this when you provision your virtual machine on OpenStack cloud for the first time (your image becomes flavor aware)
+Typically you need this when you provision your virtual machine on a cloud provider for the first time (your image becomes flavor aware)

 For now, filesystem resize is limited to ext2, ext3 and ext4 (resize2fs) including LVM volumes.